MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/speech-sdk.md

 | [Python](quickstarts/setup-platform.md?pivots=programming-language-python) | [Python](/python/api/azure-cognitiveservices-speech/) | Windows, Linux, macOS |
 | [Swift](quickstarts/setup-platform.md?pivots=programming-language-swift) | [Objective-C](/objectivec/cognitive-services/speech/) <sup>3</sup> | iOS, macOS |

-<sup>1 The Speech SDK for C# is based on .NET Standard 2.0, so it supports many platforms.
+<sup>1 C# code samples are available in the documentation.
+The Speech SDK for C# is based on .NET Standard 2.0, so it supports many platforms and programming languages.
 For more information, see [.NET implementation support](/dotnet/standard/net-standard#net-implementation-support).</sup>
 <sup>2 C isn't a supported programming language for the Speech SDK.</sup>
 <sup>3 The Speech SDK for Swift shares client libraries and reference documentation with the Speech SDK for Objective-C.</sup>

 [!INCLUDE [License Notice](~/articles/cognitive-services/Speech-Service/includes/cognitive-services-speech-service-license-notice.md)]